Preparing to Leave

 Academic Year, Semester and Non-Loyola Summer Programs

 Once you have applied to a study abroad program, this list can be used as a guide to preparing for your study abroad.
-If you have any questions, please contact the Office for International Programs (OIP) to set up an appointment, or come in during walk-in advising hours (Monday-Friday, 1pm-3pm).
+If you have any questions, please contact the Office for International Programs (OIP) to set up an appointment or email your study abroad advisor.

 - Dean/Advisor Meeting: Meet with your dean/academic advisor to talk about your program of interest and how courses abroad might fit into core and major requirements at Loyola.
 You may want to discuss how many credit hours you need to graduate, which Core courses you still need to fulfill and whether you need to take any upper-level courses.